bcgov/wps-research/README.md

 # bcws-psu-research
-research software produced in collaboration between BCWS Predictive Service Unit and CITZ DSAB, for image analysis incl:
+research software produced in collaboration between BCWS Predictive Service Unit, CITZ DSAB and TRU for image analysis incl:

 * multispectral image viewer
 * clustering algorithm, a new minimalist implementation of